nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-2-survey-rhet-anal-speech/rhetorical-analysis.md

 especially true over the long term.
 Power looms replaced human weavers back in the Industrial Revolution, but people eventually became more productive, by learning to operate those looms.
 If taxes had slowed the development of power looms, the eventual improvements would have come later."
-(Smith, N., 2017) Where do we draw the line between automation that should be taxed and automation that shouldn't?
+(Smith, 2017) Where do we draw the line between automation that should be taxed and automation that shouldn't?

 Besides meeting the "need" component of Monroe's Motivated Sequence, I will also use it to meet the "visualization" component, putting the audience in the shoes of the companies that have to deal with this regulation.
 When looked at from that point of view, the tax seems almost foolish to me.

 Third, I will acknowledge that there is a real and worrying that needs to be dealt with.
 Bill Gates says, "business can’t [adequately handle such problems].